42+ Years of Serving Injured Workers in Pennsylvania

 We Fight for Workers Injured in High-Risk Occupations

 Job hazards such as ladders, power tools, and electricity place roofers at high risk for workplace injuries.
 According to a 2018 Bureau of Labor Statistics (BLS) report, roofing was one of the most dangerous professions in the country, with a fatal work injury rate of 48.6 per 100,000 workers.
 Roofers who suffer workplace injuries may be eligible for workers’ compensation benefits such as payments for medical bills and lost wages.
-The Philadelphia work injury lawyers at Larry Pitt & Associates, P.C. proudly assist Pennsylvania roofers in obtaining the benefits they deserve, including damages from any responsible third parties.
+The dedicated work injury lawyers at Larry Pitt & Associates, P.C. proudly assist Pennsylvania roofers in obtaining the benefits they deserve, including damages from any responsible third parties.

 Common Causes of Roofing Accidents